-- o All EB and WB ramps between International Pkwy and SH 183
+o All EB and WB ramps between International Pkwy and SH 183

-- b) Frontage Roads
+b) Frontage Roads

-- For continuous Frontage Road sections:

-- Ramp closures are allowed, with TxDOT approval, provided that an alternative ramp that maintains the same access is located within one mile of the cross street served by the closed ramp.
+- For continuous Frontage Road sections: - Ramp closures are allowed, with TxDOT approval, provided that an alternative ramp that maintains the same access is located within one mile of the cross street served by the closed ramp.

-- For non-continuous Frontage Road sections:

-- Ramp closures are allowed, with TxDOT approval, provided that adequate detour routes approved by TxDOT and the Governmental Entity. - Developer shall seek TxDOT approval if a reduction in the current number of frontage road or arterial street lanes are required. - c) Direct Connectors - If Limited Access Highway to Limited Access Highway connectors are proposed for closure, a connector closure request shall be prepared and submitted to TxDOT for Approval prior to closure of the connector.
-If SH 183 to SH 161/PGBT connectors are proposed for closure, a connector closure request shall be prepared and submitted to NTTA and TxDOT for Approval prior to closure of the connector.
+- For non-continuous Frontage Road sections: - o Ramp closures are allowed, with TxDOT approval, provided that adequate detour routes approved by TxDOT and the Governmental Entity are provided. - Developer shall seek TxDOT approval if a reduction in the current number of frontage road or arterial street lanes are required.
+A minimum of one-lane on frontage roads shall be maintained at all times, unless otherwise approved by TxDOT. - c) Direct Connectors - If Limited Access Highway to Limited Access Highway connectors are proposed for closure, a connector closure request shall be prepared and submitted to TxDOT for approval prior to closure of the connector.
+If SH 183 to SH 161/PGBT connectors are proposed for closure, a connector closure request shall be prepared and submitted to NTTA and TxDOT for approval prior to closure of the connector.
 The connector closure request shall demonstrate the need for the closure relative to construction staging and provide supporting traffic analysis indicating detour routing, capacity analysis and proposed improvements along the detour route(s) and other impacted roads to accommodate the additional traffic. - d) Additional Constraints during construction: - Developer shall maintain continuous construction Work adjacent to closed traffic lanes. - Developer shall reopen closed traffic lanes during planned or actual periods of inactive construction Work greater than or equal to 14 days. - Developer shall begin construction Work adjacent to a traffic shift or traffic detour within 3-days of shifting or detouring traffic. - e) Roads crossing over/under SH 183, SH 114 and Loop 12 - Developer to maintain the minimum number of lanes open as in Table 18-3.
 Reduction in capacity for successive cross streets will not be allowed simultaneously without TxDOT and the appropriate Governmental Entity approval. - Developer shall maintain the same number of approach through lanes as shown in Table 18-3 through the intersection.